TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Add ***S. officinalis*** genomic distances to the merged file

-Again, this could be done seperately and with a simpler script ([`add_sof_dists.py`](add_sof_dists.py)) than the one use for *O. bimculoides* above, because the *S. officinalis* orthologous gene names are the same as *E. scolopes*.
-The input file already has duplicates removed from the previous command so it is not necessary to do again.
+Again, this could be done seperately and with a simpler script than the one use for *O. bimculoides* above, because the *S. officinalis* orthologous gene names are the same as *E. scolopes*.
+So, the script ([`add_sof_dists.py`](add_sof_dists.py)) was used to add *S. officinalis* distances.The input file already has duplicates removed from the previous command so it is not necessary to do again.

 ```bash
 python3 add_sof_dists.py sepof.bed 409493_intrachrom_allchrs_KR_100000_eupsc_octbi_genom_dist_sorted_merged_rm_dups.txt